Online TESOL Endorsement for Teachers

 The TESOL Endorsement is for teachers with an Ohio teaching license who are interested in obtaining the Teaching of English to Speakers of Other Languages (TESOL) endorsement.
 Those who do not have an Ohio teaching license can pursue the same coursework through the TEFL graduate certificate.
-The TEFL Certificate will be awarded to students who complete the TESOL endorsement courses.

 Program Code: TESOL Endorsement Non-Degree Track - ND8887

 Delivery Modes: Offered fully online.

 For more information, contact Dr. Dawn Bikowski.

 About the Teaching English to Speakers of Other Languages Endorsement

 The program is available to post-baccalaureate students with an Ohio teaching license who are seeking the TESOL endorsement.

 - Online: The four online classes can be taken over the course of one summer—two during Summer Session 1 and two during Summer Session 2—or in a combination of Summer, Fall, and Spring courses.

 - On Campus in Athens: For the resident option, the same courses are taken face-to-face and during the Fall or Spring Semesters.